 In the last few years, indoor air quality monitoring by using low-cost sensors (LCSs) has gained popularity.
 This study presents indoor air quality measurements accomplished in one of the cosmetic salons in the center region of Budapest city.
-One AirVisual Pro air quality monitor was used during the period from the 12th to the 23rd of May 2022.
-This sensor is competent to capture the concentration of small aerosol particles (particle size smaller than 2,5 \Box m -PM{2.5}) and carbon-dioxide (CO2) besides temperature and relative humidity.
+One AirVisual Pro air quality monitor was used during the period from the 12^{th} to the 23^{rd} of May 2022.
+This sensor is competent to capture the concentration of small aerosol particles (particle size smaller than $2,5 \exists m$ -PM{2.5}) and carbon-dioxide (CO2) besides temperature and relative humidity.
 High PM{2.5} concentrations may be harmful to human health, while changes in CO2 concentration may indicate human presence or ventilation.
 The aim of this study was to evaluate the indoor air quality at the salon by analysing the high temporal resolution time series of PM{2.5} and CO2 concentrations.
-The hourly and daily averages of PM{2.5} concentrations were also compared with the data measured at the nearest outdoor air quality monitoring station.
+The hourly and daily averages of PM{2.5} concentrations.
 The result of this study indicates the lack of sufficient ventilation inside the salon.
 The indoor PM{2.5} concentrations showed high variability and were generally higher than the outdoor PM{2.5} concentration during the opening hours.
 The exposure to such poor indoor air quality environment can have a long-term impact on the health of the salon staff and can cause serious health problems that could be reduced by proper ventilation.